aeroimperial-optimization/QUINOPT/docs/04_basic_examples/feas_withbc.rst

 ------------------------------
-3. Setting up the inequality
+3. Set up the inequality
 ------------------------------

 As in the :doc:`previous example <./feas_nobc>`, we begin by constructing the integrand expression.